winChawakorn/react-thailand-address-autocomplete/README.md

 **highlight: String**

-- Highlight color of an auto-complete suggestion item when a cursor on.
+- Highlight color of an autocomplete suggestion item when a cursor on.

 - Default value: `#eee`

 **unhighlight: String**

-- Color of an auto-complete suggestion item when no cursor on.
+- Color of an autocomplete suggestion item when no cursor on.

 - Default value: `white`